 These awards are in memory of Anna Sorkomova, a graduate exchange student at UNBC from Yakutsk in Siberia.
 The donor has established these awards to help alleviate some of the financial hardships that these students encounter in coming to Canada to study and participate in full-time studies and/or exchange programs.
 The donor is committed to personally assisting these students to overcome some of the cultural challenges they experience and to help us learn from their cultures.

 Donor Charles A. Buchan, BComm., CA, Partner with Deloitte & Touche LLP, Chartered Accountants

-Eligibility Available to full-time exchange students from Yakutsk State University or students from other parts of the Eastern World.
+Eligibility Available to full-time exchange students from former eastern communist bloc countries or as chosen by UNBC.